Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Welcome to the new release of the Rainbow SDK for Node.JS.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### SDK for Node.JS 1.35 - January 2018
+---

+**SDK**

+- This is a support release.
+Only fixes have been added to that release.

+**Bugs**

+- Replaced the `Jid` by the `Jid/resource` when sending a P2P message to avoid crash when connected twice with the same account.

+- Fix typo in guide [Managing Contacts](/#/documentation/doc/node/tutorials/Managing_contacts) with API `getContactByLoginEmail()` that returns an array and not the contact directly.
+API documentation has been updated too.

+- Update FOSS `ws` in order to avoid a DOS attack and FOSS `request` to be aligned with the latest available version.

+- Add better explanation in guides [Getting started](/#/documentation/doc/node/tutorials/Getting_Started) and [Connecting to Rainbow](/#/documentation/doc/node/tutorials/Connecting_to_Rainbow) on configuration parameters.

+- Describe APIs `sendMessageToJid()` and `sendMessageToBubbleJid()` on how to send messages in guide [Answering chat messages](/#/documentation/doc/node/tutorials/Answering_chat_message).

 ### SDK for Node.JS 1.34 - December 2017
 ---